Undergraduate Registration - Spring 2014

 New and Transfer Students:

 New students must fill out an application for admission and have received a letter of acceptance prior to registration.
-Applications are available online or in the Admissions Office, 600 S. Michigan Ave, Suite 301.
+Applications are available online.
 If you have not submitted all necessary documents to complete your file (transcripts, letter of recommendation, essay, etc.), please contact the Office of Undergraduate Admissions at (312) 369-7130.
 New students must attend New Undergraduate Student Orientation and will register for classes during orientation.

 Orientation/registration is how we welcome you to the unique and diverse Columbia College Chicago community.
 It is an experience that helps you discover academic degree requirements; meet faculty, advisors, and staff; hear from advanced students; and register for your classes